 Playful Parenting.
 Reading Unconditional Parenting can be a frustrating experience for parents who are seeking solid, actionable solutions along with parenting theory.
 Fortunately, Cohen offers practical tips and suggestions to struggling parents who are looking for alternatives to time outs and counting to three.

 The Happiest Baby on the Block.
 This book is no joke for sleep deprived parents.
 I'm not saying I was a well-rested parent when my children were infants (I'm still not), but Karp's method of calming your baby is a viable alternative to those to wish to avoid "cry it out".

 Your Seven-Year-Old.
 Almost every day I think, "I wonder if other kids act as crazy as mine do?
 Everyone else seems so normal!"
-This series of books (one for each year) has been essential in reassuring me that my fears are irrational!
+This series of books includes a book for each age of a child's life.
+It has been indispensable in reassuring me that my fears are not irrational!